domPL1/compact-light-card-custom/README.md

 The following customisations are available:

 - `name: "Light 1"` sets the displayed name to "Light 1".
+- `service: switch` will call service "switch" with action toggle when clicked on icon
 - `primary_colour: "#dbdbdb"` sets the card's primary colour to "#dbdbdb".
 - `secondary_colour: "#808080"` sets the card's secondary colour to "#808080".
 - `glow: false` disables the glow around the card.